-An implanted port can be used to give:
+An implanted port has many uses.
+It may be used to:

 - You won’t need as many needle sticks.